nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 **Common Selectors:**

 1. `*` - Universal selector.
 The star symbol will target every single element on the page.
 It literally means 'ALL'.
-Be very careful while using this seletor as it would apply the style on every single element of your web page.
+Be very careful while using this selector as it would apply the style on every single element of your web page.
 2. `#id` - Id Selectors.
 To select an element by its `id` attribute.
 3. `.class` - Class selectors.
 To select an element by its `class` attribute.
 4. `h1`, `p`, `body`, `div`  - Type selectors.
 To select an element by its tag-type.